saryazdi/Duckietown-Object-Detection-LFV/DuckietownObjectDetectionDataset.md

 <a name="overview"/>

 ## Overview
 This dataset consists of 3 categories: traffic cones, duckies, and duckiebots.
 All of the dataset images were captured with duckiebot cameras.
-We use a mixture of images from the <a href="http://logs.duckietown.org/">>duckietown logs</a> and our own captured logs.
+We use a combination of images from the <a href="http://logs.duckietown.org/">duckietown logs</a> and our own captured logs.
 Images were captured in different lighting conditions, with different versions of duckiebot models, and on different duckietown maps.
 Below are some statistics of our dataset:
 <table>
       <tr><td>Number of images</td><td>1956</td></tr>
       <tr><td>Number of object categories</td><td>3</td></tr>